 00 flour isn’t the most widely available type of flour, but there are several ways to source it.
 You can either find it at most specialty grocery stores or order it online.
 00 flour is used in kitchens across Italy, so if you want to make truly authentic pasta it’s worth the effort.

-In comparison to soft wheat flour, semolina flour should be used for those thick and rugged pasta shapes that soak up rich sauces so wonderfully.
-Semolina has less elasticity than all-purpose-flour and much more plasticity.
+In comparison to soft wheat flour, semola flour should be used for those thick and rugged pasta shapes that soak up rich sauces so wonderfully.
+Semola has less elasticity than all-purpose-flour and much more plasticity.
 This consistency also ensures that pasta tubes such as penne or macaroni don’t lose their extruded shape whilst being cooked.
-Without semolina, rigatoni wouldn’t have its grooves, the perfect resting place for a succulent beef shin ragù.
+Without semola, rigatoni wouldn’t have its grooves, the perfect resting place for a succulent beef shin ragù.
 It doesn’t even bear thinking about!

-Here’s a little tidbit of information - semolina flour is traditionally yellow, which is what gives pasta its trademark colour.
-So thank semolina that your mafalde is so appetising - especially when dressed with a glossy butter sauce.
+Here’s a little tidbit of information - semola flour is traditionally yellow, which is what gives pasta its trademark colour.
+So thank semola that your mafalde is so appetising - especially when dressed with a glossy butter sauce.

 Have you been inspired to get handy in the kitchen?
 The joy of making fresh pasta can only be matched by tasting the end result.
 We’re sure your meal will be all the more satisfying knowing the hard work that went into it.

-As well as delivering restaurant-quality fresh pasta nationwide, we offer regular pasta masterclasses across London.
+As well as delivering restaurant-quality fresh pasta nationwide, we offer regular pasta masterclasses at our central London Pasta Academy.
 Interested in learning more about the fine art of fresh pasta-making?
-Visit our pasta-making classes page for upcoming events.
+Visit our Pasta Academy page for upcoming events.
+To practise your pasta craft at home, take a look at our range of complete pasta-making kits, designed to suit both intrepid pasta explorers and the greenest of pastai (pasta makers).